 - the method and frequency of assessing the methodology and its results; - organizational unit or outsourcing service provider that have carried out the assessment (if the assessment is carried out by outsourcing service provider, the basic data on that entity, his experience in using/assessing models, the reason the bank has chosen that entity, the period for which the contract was signed to carry out an assessment by outsourcing, etc. shall be stated);

-4. Description of the stress testing taken into consideration in ILAAP performed stress testing is taken into account in the determination of the internal liquidity and in what way.
+4. Description of the stress testing taken into consideration in ILAAP

 Description of the performed stress testing (assumptions and procedure) Influence on the internal liquidity